mylovemyon/TryHackMe/Rooms/Intro to Defensive Security.md

 2. Dynamic analysis works by running the malware in a controlled environment and monitoring its activities.
 It lets you observe how the malware behaves when running.

-## Task 3 Practical Example of Defensive Security
+## Practical Example of Defensive Security
 What would be a typical task that you will be doing as a security analyst?
 Click on “View Site” to follow along until you get the flag.
 (If this is your first time obtaining flags, a flag can be seen as a string of text you receive once you accomplish a task.
 An example flag is FLAG{WORDS_AND_MORE}.)
 You are part of a Security Operations Center (SOC) responsible for protecting a bank.
 This bank’s SOC uses a Security Information and Event Management (SIEM) system.
 A SIEM gathers security-related information and events from various sources and presents them via one system.
 For instance, you would be notified if there is a failed login attempt or a login attempt from an unexpected geographic location.
 Moreover, with the advent of machine learning, a SIEM might detect unusual behavior, such as a user logging in at 3 AM when he usually logs in only during work hours.
 In this exercise, we will interact with a SIEM to monitor the different events on our network and systems in real-time.
 Some of the events are typical and harmless; others might require further intervention from us.
 Find the event flagged in red, take note of it, and click on it for further inspection.